CHRONIC LUNG OR RESPIRATORY CONDITIONS CAN INCREASE THE RISK FOR SEVERE RSV IN ADULTS1

 Consider the risk for patients with chronic pulmonary conditions2

-The CDC identifies chronic lung or respiratory disease as a risk factor for severe RSV in adults 50 to 74 years of age and recommends vaccination.2*
+The CDC identifies chronic lung or respiratory disease as a major risk factor for severe RSV in adults aged 50 to 74 years and recommends vaccination.2*

 • *

-Chronic lung or respiratory disease includes: chronic obstructive pulmonary disease, emphysema, asthma, interstitial lung disease, or cystic fibrosis.2
+Chronic lung and respiratory disease includes: chronic obstructive pulmonary disease, emphysema, asthma, interstitial lung disease, or cystic fibrosis.2

 Older female patient lying in a hospital bed with oxygen tubes in her nostrils and an IV in her hand